BouncingPixel/Node-Template-Basic-/README.md

     The domain used in the mailgun configuration.
 If left unset, sending emails will simply return without sending and without errors.
   - `mailgunApiKey`
     The API key for accessing mailgun.
 If left unset, sending emails will simply return without sending and without errors.
+  - `mailgunDefaultFrom`
+    The default address to use in the From field when an email does not have a specific one defined.

 - noCaptcha:
   - `nocaptchaSecret`
     The secret, or API key, to use with nocaptcha validation.
 If not set, the captcha will be bypassed (always pass).
   - `nocaptchaBypass`
     True or false (boolean) to bypass the captcha.
 Useful for local environments without the need for captcha during testing.

 - Rackspace:
   - `rackspaceContainer`
      Required for any rackspace capability.
 This is the name of the container containing all the files.